octember8/SMO-Kingdom-18/Kingdom 18 Implementation Guide.md

 <details>
 <summary>/ObjectData/Texture2dMap.szs</summary>

 This file contains the main images for each kingdom's map (the image with the large coordinate grid).
 This image has dimensions `2048 x 2048`, place the image into `/Texture2dMap.bfres/Textures` and name it `PuzzleWorldHomeStage`.
 If your kingdom has different maps for different scenarios, append the corresponding scenario number to each image.
 Each map also has a corresponding .byml file in the root directory of the file describing translation data to align the mario marker on the map.
 Duplicate an existing .byml file and rename it to `PuzzleWorldHomeStage.byml`.
-The `ProjMatrix`, `ViewMatrix` and `ProjViewMatrix` arrays control the scale and positioning of the map relative to the in-game coordinate system (coordinate translation values are multiplied by 100 in the arrays).
+The `ProjMatrix`, `ViewMatrix` and `ProjViewMatrix` arrays control the scale and positioning of the map relative to the in-game coordinate system (Spotlight coordinate values are multiplied by 100 in the arrays).
 </details>

 <details>